"How Do I Help My Child Process The Trauma Of Childhood Cancer?"

 Playing with 1-2 small toys

-Try to keep supplies for Check In Time in a basket or drawer so they are easy to gather.
-Your child may initially pick one activity and then ask to transition to another.
+Try to keep supplies for Check In Time in a consistent place.
+Your child may pick one activity and then ask to transition to another.
 This is especially true for children who struggle to voice their emotions - even when they choose to talk about their feelings, they may need to take a break.
-Keeping a set menu of options and items helps to ensure that there is an easy activity to pivot to as needed.
+Keeping a set menu of options and items ensures that there is an easy activity to pivot to.

 When children know that there are consistent opportunities for them to share how they are doing, it takes the pressure off of any one moment.
 This gives them the freedom to truly choose when and how they want to have deep conversations.
 The positive memories that come from spending one on one time together doing simple activities are also very healing for children who have been through trauma.